Oberseminar Differentialgeometrie

 (S): Talks that additionally are part of the "Seminar on Differential Geometry and Analysis", co-organized by Hans-Christoph Grunau, Miles Simon (Otto-von-Guericke Universität Magdeburg) and Roger Bielawski, Knut Smoczyk (Leibniz Universität Hannover).

-All talks take place at LUH in Seminarraum 016, Callinstraße 23 (Gebäude 3110), except those talks marked (M).
+All talks in Winter 2024/25 take place at LUH in Callinstraße 23 (Mensa), Raum 016.

 (M): Meetings that take place in Magdeburg.